cambragol/advent-of-the-trinity/about.md

                 Multi-story Towns
             </figcaption>
             <p>
                 Nearly every castle, town, village, hamlet, tower, hut and inn now has multiple stories above and below ground.
 Explore Brittannia in more than two dimensions.
-The third dimension is here, and will bring a new...depth, to your Ultima IV experience.
+The third dimension is here, and will bring a new...depth, to your Quest of the Avatar experience.
             </p>
         </figure>
     </div>